BMW Maintenance: Cost, Plans and Service Schedule

 Bottom line

-The important takeaways here are that BMWs aren’t the most reliable vehicles, and when they do break down, they can cost a lot of money to fix.
+BMWs aren’t necessarily the most reliable vehicles, and when they do break down, they can cost a lot of money to fix.
 That means you should probably have several thousand dollars set aside if you want to be financially prepared for when your BMW needs repairs.
-However, there are other options.
+You also might consider investing in an extended warranty or a prepaid maintenance plan for your BMW.

 Article sources